 Although the exact definition of “low barrier” varies greatly depending on whom you ask, it essentially means that the requirements for entry are limited or minimal.
 With a focus on “harm reduction,” low-barrier shelters encourage homeless individuals to seek resources by eliminating those obstacles.

 The overall goal is to get as many people off the streets as possible.
-We open our doors and hold our arms out, and everyone is welcome to come in with a genuine love that only God can bring.
+We open our doors and hold our arms out, and everyone is welcome to come in to experience a genuine love that only God can bring.
 We’ve tried to remove every reason that might keep someone from coming to the shelter:

 But Low Barrier Doesn’t Mean Low Standards.

 Although Wenatchee Rescue Mission has eliminated barriers to make the shelter more accessible to those in need, shelter policy prohibits drug possession, alcohol, and weapons in its facilities.
 Guests are also expected to obey the law and behave respectfully, non-threateningly, and not overly disruptively.
+No violence is tolerated.

 Jobs can play a crucial role in the lives of people experiencing homelessness by providing financial stability and a sense of purpose, dignity, and belonging.